 Athletes with a higher degree of strength and power are able to generate more force.
 In theory, the more power an athlete can generate into the ground, the faster they can run.

-Many coaches may have a different opinion but I believe that this it’s not a simple one over the other answer.
-You need to take into consideration that every athlete is different.
-In some cases, having a greater turnover may be more beneficial than a longer stride and vise versa.
-The truth is that if you can improve both, then you will improve your speed.
+Well first you need to take into consideration that every athlete is different.
+In some cases having a greater turnover may be more beneficial than a longer stride and vise versa.

 Note: When trying to improve your sprint stride it’s important that your efforts don't cause detriment to your form.
 For example, overextending your leg or ‘overstriding’ for hope to cover more ground could negatively affect foot placement (remember when sprinting you need to land and push off of the balls or your feet).